kluchsin/kluchsin.github.io/_pages/cv.md

 Department and Professional Service
 ======
+* NASA Review panels, 2021-present
+  * Served on multiple NASA review panels as an executive secretary and panelist.

+* Peer review, 2024-present
+  * Served as a peer reviewer for articles submitted to high-impact science journals.

 * Graduate Curriculum Committee, New Mexico State University, 2021-2022
   * Represented the graduate student body of the Astronomy department at NMSU on a committee examining and proposing changes to the graduate curriculum.